Hendrix-CS/csci150/labs/waterjug.md

 {% include tip.html content="Don't forget where to use the `self` keyword." %}

-### Testing the WaterJug class (4 points)
+### Testing the WaterJug class

-At the end of your file, place the following lines of code:

-    if __name__ == '__main__':
-        test()

-Above that, write a function named `test()` that tests your class and ensures that it works.
-Make sure your test code uses all of the methods of the class.
+At the end of your file, we included some tests.
+The test code uses all of the methods of the class.

-For each test, write an *assertion* using Python's `assert` statement.
+Each test uses Python's `assert` statement to determine if the code is correct at that point.
 An assertion is a claim that a given statement is true.
 If the statement is not true, the program ends with an error message.
-Here are some examples:
+Here are some
+examples:

     jugA = WaterJug(4, 0)
     assert jugA.capacity == 4
     assert jugA.contents == 0

-If all tests pass, it should print a success message.
+If all tests pass, it will print a success message.
+If any of the assertions fail, you will see an appropriate message.
+For example, if you were to test the incomplete code above, the first assertion would fail, and you would get something like the following message:

-One approach to creating a good test function is to write code that simulates the six actions above with Jugs A and B that leaves 2 gallons of water in Jug A.

-The `__repr__` method needs to return a string that, if typed into the Python shell, would reconstruct the original object.
-The `str` function calls `__repr__` for its argument in order to create its string representation.
-The `eval` function calls the Python interpreter to execute its string argument.
-The following function will test whether `__repr__` works for any class:

-    def repr_works(obj):
-        return str(obj) == str(eval(str(obj)))

-Here is an example of how one can use this function:

-	jugA = WaterJug(4, 0)
+    Traceback (most recent call last):
+      File "C:/Users/ferrer/PycharmProjects/waterjug/waterjug.py", line 44, in <module>
+        test()
+      File "C:/Users/ferrer/PycharmProjects/waterjug/waterjug.py", line 24, in test
-	assert repr_works(jugA)
+        assert jugA.contents == 4
+    AssertionError

-## Step 2: The Puzzle (6 points)
+## Step 2: The Puzzle

 In a new file, `step2.py`, write a program that allows the user to set up and then solve a